snehangsude/TensorIoT/README.md

 # Assignment

-For detailed code explanations, breakdown, download instructions are listed in the respective `.ipynb` file.
+## For detailed code explanations, Classes, Spark Session initialization instructions are added as Markdown text inside in the respective `.ipynb` files.

 <br>The **ReadMe** file consists of how to set up your environment for a successful run.
+For coding breakdown, open the Assignments.

 <br>Here's a list of things that each assignment holds:
 > Note: This is tested only on a Linux environment.